hydraulic-institute/edb/source/01_pump-fundamentals/03_combined.md

 <div class="figure-label">Fig. 1.C.6</div>

 ### Educational Demonstration: Pump and System Curve with Control Valve
 Demo 1.C.2 shows qualitatively how various parameters affect the pump curve, system curve, control valve head and operating point.
-Slide the toggle to change the pump speed, control valve postion and system parameters to see how the pump curve, system curve, conrol valve head and resulting operating point vary.
+Slide the toggle to change the pump speed, control valve position and system parameters to see how the pump curve, system curve, control valve head and resulting operating point vary.

 =d=
 title: